Building wealth is simple.

 Habits are the easiest and simplest way for you to cross the bridge between how to build wealth using the simple formula above, and actually doing what it takes to achieve the goal.

-You don’t have to intellectualize the process or overcome massive obstacles.
+Tips: You don’t have to intellectualize the process or overcome massive obstacles.

-You don’t have to get ready to get ready.
+You don’t have to get ready.

 Instead, you just start today by adopting one habit that serves your wealth goals.

 - Sign up for an automatic savings program.